An Insider’s Guide to Kong Lor Cave in Laos [2024]

-Kong Lor Cave is a one-of-a-kind natural wonder offering intrepid travelers an unforgettable subterranean experience.
+Kong Lor Cave is a one-of-a-kind natural wonder and one of our all time favorite experiences in Laos.
 Here are ALL the essentials for visiting Kong Lor Cave, penned by two expats who lived in Laos for three years.

 We’ll cover the best ways to get to Kong Lor Cave, what you need to know about tickets and guides, where to stay, what to pack, what else to do in Kong Lor Village, and where to go next.